 Since we are talking about a GUT model, it is important to make sure that the model would actually predict the unification of the gauge couplings.
-Since the GUT symmetry is broken at one of the endpoints of the interval, there can be a brane-induced kinetic term for the SM gauge fields on the GUT breaking brane which does not necessarily have to be SU(5) symmetric.

-Therefore the tree-level matching between the 4D effective SM couplings and the 5D gauge coupling is given by where the first term on the right is the SU(5) symmetric bulk gauge coupling, while the second term is the (possibly) SU(5) violating brane coupling.
+Since the GUT symmetry is broken at one of the endpoints of the interval, there can be a brane-induced kinetic term for the SM gauge fields on the GUT breaking brane which does not necessarily have to be where the first term on the right is the SU(5) symmetric bulk gauge coupling, while the second term is the (possibly) SU(5) violating brane coupling.
 How precisely the couplings will unify depends on the ratio of the brane induced term to bulk term.
-If the size of the extra dimension is reasonably large compared to the cutoff scale (for example $1/R \sim M{GUT}$ , $M{cutoff} \sim 100M{GUT}$ ) then the SU(5) violating brane term will be volume suppressed, and it is reasonable to expect unification to a good precision.
+If the size of the extra dimension is reasonably large compared to the cutoff scale (for example $1/R \sim M{GUT}$, $M{cutoff} \sim 100 M{GUT}$) then the SU(5) violating brane term will be volume suppressed, and it is reasonable to expect unification to a good precision.